Skip to content

 Superpowers of the unit one

-Quantities of the unit one are the only ones that are:
+Quantities implicitly convertible to dimensionless with the unit equivalent to one are the only ones that are:

 • implicitly constructible from the raw value,